-The companies involved in waste management should make provisions for tracking and tracing of hazardous waste materials.
+The companies involved in E Waste Sydney management should make provisions for tracking and tracing of hazardous waste materials.
 They should have a mechanism in place to trace the whereabouts of waste at any given time.
 This can help them trace the origin of raw materials and components when mobile components need to be replaced.
 The waste should be kept segregated from other waste during transportation.

 The waste management companies involved in managing mobile electronics waste should include clauses in their contracts with the suppliers or the users to provide information about the transport of hazardous waste.

-These are just a few of the waste management issues that can face us in the future.
+These are just a few of the E Waste Sydney management issues that can face us in the future.
 If you are a business owner, contact one of the waste management firms now.